 Lawrence Watson is an experienced performer boasting over thirty-five years of performing experience throughout New England and around the world.
-He has traveled as far as Singapore and Malaysia delivering his own special brand of music.
+He has traveled as far as Singapore and Malaysia, delivering his own special brand of music.
 In a return engagement to Shanghai, China, Watson wowed the Chinese people as the lead male vocalist in a concert entitled “The American Songbook.”
-He was the featured artist in the annual Passion Caribbean Dance and Music Festival in Barranquilla, Columbia in South America and spent two seasons as a judge on the Boston WGBH television show Sing That Thing!
+He was the featured artist in the annual Passion Caribbean Dance and Music Festival in Barranquilla, Colombia and spent two seasons as a judge on the Boston WGBH television show Sing That Thing!

 In 2018, SaveOurSelves Productions and Consulting, the company of which Lawrence Watson is the executive director and founder, concentrated its musical and educational efforts in China.
 Presently, due to the coronavirus pandemic, touring has been put on hold.
 As the world slowly reopens, we will focus our efforts in East Asia, Southeast Asia, and Africa.